 What are the treatment options?

-To learn more about any of these programs, please contact AIS at 212-633-6400 or at firstname.lastname@example.org.
-You can also email AIS directly by clicking here.
+In-person services are available in New York City and Atlanta.
+Parent consultations are available via phone or online video conferencing.
+To learn more about any of these services, please contact AIS at 212-633-6400 or at email@example.com.
+You can also contact AIS directly here.